gbmhunter/AltiumScriptCentral/README.rst

 2. Open the "DXP->Run Script" window by holding Alt, and then pressing X, S.
 3. Run AltiumScriptCentral by selecting "AltiumScriptCentral.PrjScr->Main.vbs->RunAltiumScriptCentral" from the "Select script to run" window.

 Unfortunately, Altium does not show the project files in the 'Projects' pane of Altium Designer in the same hierarchy as in the repository.
-This can be a little confusion when you are trying to find a particular script.
+This can be confusing when you are trying to find a particular script.
 I have ordered them alphabetically to help with this.

 Changelog
 =========